FindMySchool LogoFindMySchool

 It is important to separate two questions: how the school compares overall, and what that means for an individual child.

-EBacc average point score is 3.25, below the England average of 4.08.
+• EBacc average point score is 3.6 in the current GCSE dataset.

-In FindMySchool’s proprietary ranking based on official outcomes data, the academy is ranked 3,301st in England and 89th in Birmingham for GCSE outcomes.
-That places performance below England average, aligning with the lower-performing band of schools in England (bottom 40%).
+In FindMySchool’s proprietary ranking based on official outcomes data, the academy is ranked 2,536th out of 3,895 schools in England for GCSE academic outcomes.
+The Birmingham local ranking lists it 53rd locally, with an overall England rank of 2,382nd.
+That still places performance below the strongest national performers.

 This is not a reason to dismiss the school.
 It is a reason to ask targeted questions: how subject gaps are identified, what catch-up looks like in practice, and how leaders ensure consistency between classrooms.